 The Civic Federation recommends that the General Assembly consolidate local pension funds.
 There are over 600 local pension funds in the state, each with its own governing board, most of which are police and fire funds for individual municipalities.
-While these funds may enjoy local control over investing and disability decisions, we believe that the overall investment performance and administrative efficiency generated by economies of scale would greatly improve if funds were consolidated into a multi-employer fund like the Illinois Municipal Retirement Fund.
+While these funds may enjoy local control over investing and disability decisions, we believe that the overall investment performance and administrative efficiency generated by economies of scale would greatly improve if funds were consolidated into the Illinois Municipal Retirement Fund.